achakra21/Dagger2-Android-Kotlin/README.md

 # Dagger2-Android-Kotlin
-I will demonstrate how dagger works
+I will demonstrated how dagger-2 works

-Here i have demonstarted
+Here i have implemented
 1. Component
 2. Modules
 3. Provide